Kotlin/KEEP/proposals/inline-classes.md

     fun foo(p: Positive) {}
     ```

-    Again, method `foo` have type `int` from Java POV, so we can indirectly create values of type `Positive`
+    Again, method `foo` has parameter of type `int` from Java point of view, so it's possible to create values of type `Positive`
-    even with the presence of private constructor.
+    implicitly, even with the presence of private constructor.

     To make behaviour more predictable and consistent with Java, we demand public primary constructor and restrict `init` blocks.